zeek/zeek-docs/doc/scripts/policy/frameworks/management/node/api.zeek.rst

    :zeek:see:`Management::Agent::API::node_dispatch_response`.

-   :reqid: the request identifier used in the request event.
+   :param reqid: the request identifier used in the request event.

-   :result: a :zeek:see:`Management::Result` record covering one Zeek
+   :param result: a :zeek:see:`Management::Result` record covering one Zeek
        cluster node managed by the agent.
 Upon success, the data field contains a value appropriate for the requested dispatch.